Jack Payne (footballer, born 1991)

-Jack Stephen Payne (born 5 December 1991) is an English professional footballer who plays as a midfielder for National League side Boreham Wood.
+Jack Stephen Payne (born 5 December 1991) is an English professional footballer who plays as a midfielder for National League side Boreham Wood where he holds the role of player-assistant manager.

 Career

 Gillingham

 He made his debut for Gillingham in a League Two match against Chester City on 25 October 2008, and signed an 18-month professional contract three months later.
 He was voted Young Player of the Year for Gillingham at the end of the 2008–09 season.
 He made his first senior start for the club on 8 August 2009 in a 5–0 League One victory over Swindon Town.
 Payne's form created interest from then Championship side Reading though no offer was ever lodged.
 Payne then signed a two-year extension in November 2011 to keep him at the club until 2015.

 Peterborough United

 In January 2013, Payne signed on loan for Championship club Peterborough United until the end of the season, with a view to a permanent move.
 Payne had been due to sign for the Posh in the summer of 2012, however the deal fell through.
 Payne made 14 appearances whilst on loan at Peterborough, having made his debut for the club on 2 February 2013 as an 84th-minute substitute in a 2–2 draw with Burnley.
 Peterborough finished 22nd in the Championship and were relegated to League One, whilst parent club Gillingham were promoted to League One as League Two champions.
 He joined Peterborough United on a permanent deal for an undisclosed fee in summer 2013.
-Payne featured as a 67th minute substitute when Peterborough defeated Chesterfield 3–1 in the 2013–14 EFL Trophy final at Wembley.
+Payne featured as a 67th minute substitute when Peterborough defeated Chesterfield 3–1 in the 2014 Football League Trophy final at Wembley.
 Following the conclusion of the 2014–15 season, he was transfer-listed by the club.

 On 1 September 2015, Payne went on a season-long loan to League Two club Leyton Orient, with an option for a permanent deal.
 He made his debut for the club on 12 September 2015 in a 1–1 draw with Cambridge United.
 He scored his first goal for the club on 24 October 2015 with the only goal of a 1–0 win away to Morecambe.
 He made 32 appearances for Orient across the 2015–16 season, and scored once.